 10. Clean Sheets and Pillowcases

 Bed linens like sheets, blankets, and pillowcases will trap dust mites and allergens with use.
-By washing your bed linens every two weeks, you greatly eliminate the number of dust mites you come into contact with.
-This is especially beneficial to household residents who suffer from severe dust mite allergies, which can cause chronic distress to the eyes, nose, and throat.
+So by washing your bed linens every two weeks, you greatly eliminate the number of dust mites you come into contact with.
+This is especially beneficial to household residents who suffer from severe dust mite allergies.
+This is something that can cause chronic distress to the eyes, nose, and throat.

 Las Vegas’s Air Quality Experts

 In addition to the tips we shared above, your heating and cooling system also plays a significant role in your home’s indoor air quality.
-Enrolling in one of The Cooling Company’s annual maintenance plans will ensure that your system is clean and free from dust and allergens.
+Get one of The Cooling Company’s annual maintenance plans.
+And you can ensure that your system is clean and free from dust and allergens.